Veronika Kudermetova: 2018: Top 30 win, first career main-draw win

-2019: Top 40 singles debut, first Premier-5 title & top 25 in doubles
+2019: Top 40 singles debut, first Premier-5 title

 Kudermetova started the year with a quarterfinal run at the Shenzhen Open after qualifying for the main draw, defeating higher-ranked compatriot Anastasia Pavlyuchenkova in the process.
-She qualified for the main draw at the Australian Open for the first time in her career, losing to Sofia Kenin in the first round.
+She qualified for the main draw at the Australian Open for the first time in her career, losing to Sofia Kenin in round one.

 At the WTA 125 event in Guadalajara, Kudermetova was unseeded but still managed to lift the biggest title of her career by defeating Marie Bouzková, 6–2, 6–0 in the final.
 Consecutive WTA quarterfinals came at the Ladies Open Lugano and the İstanbul Cup.

 Her first major main-draw win came at the French Open when she beat Caroline Wozniacki, the 13th seed, in the first round.
 After beating Zarina Diyas in the second, Kudermetova was defeated by veteran Kaia Kanepi in the third round, despite winning the first set.

 In July 2019, she reached the second round at Wimbledon, where she was beaten by Wozniacki.
 Prior to that, Kudermetova excelled at Rosmalen, making the semifinals where she was defeated by eventual champion Alison Riske.

 In September, seeded eighth, she and Duan Yingying won the doubles title at the Wuhan Open, beating newly crowned US Open champions Elise Mertens and Aryna Sabalenka in the final.
 It was their first time playing together, and Kudemetova's first doubles title.
-It took her at world No. 24 on 30 September 2019 in the doubles rankings.
-She reached third round in the singles competition, which also took her to a career-high singles ranking of world No. 42.
+It took her at world No. 24 in the doubles rankings, on 30 September 2019.
+She reached third round in the singles competition, which also took her to a career-high singles ranking of 42.
 In the tournament, Kudermetova beat Belinda Bencic for her first career top-ten win.

 On a fantastic Asian swing, Kudermetova reached two semifinals at the Japan Women's Open and the Tianjin Open, respectively.
 To end off her first full season on the WTA Tour, she stunned world No. 4, Elina Svitolina, in the second round of the Kremlin Cup and reached the quarterfinals as a result, falling to Anastasia Pavlyuchenkova.

-A win-loss record of 44–25 saw Kudermetova ending the year (world No. 41) as the second highest-ranked Russian, lagging just behind Pavlyuchenkova, having reached a career-high of world No. 39 in singles on 11 November 2019 with three WTA semifinals and one WTA 125 title.
+A win-loss record of 44–25 saw Kudermetova ending the year (world No. 41) as the second highest-ranked Russian, lagging just behind Pavlyuchenkova, having reached a career-high of world No. 39 in singles on 11 November 2019, with three WTA Tour semifinals and one WTA 125 title.
 She finished the year at No. 25 in doubles.